 Turkish: Emrah Serdan (University of Istanbul)

-Digital Humanities: Giovanni Pietro Vitali (Université de Versailles Saint-Quentin-en-Yvelines), Sasha Rudan (Uppsala University), Yuri Bizzoni (University of Gothenburg)
+Digital Humanities: Giovanni Pietro Vitali (Université de Versailles Saint-Quentin-en-Yvelines), Sasha Rudan (Uppsala University), Yuri Bizzoni (University of Gothenburg), Simone Landucci.

-Rachel Dryden was postdoctoral research assistant in the first year of the project; Chelsea Haith and Valeria Taddei have provided occasional research assistance.
+Rachel Dryden was postdoctoral research assistant in the first year of the project; Eleni Philippou (also our researcher for Greek) then took over the role.
+Chelsea Haith, Valeria Taddei, Erin Reynolds, Michael Reynolds and Joseph Hankinson provided further research assistance.

 Text by Matthew Reynolds